 The Green Party can, of course, decide to adopt whatever rules it likes – internally.
 But applying this internal party rule to the selection of candidates for election to the Bundestag violates democratic and procedural principles, which according to the German Constitutional Court (Bundesverfassungsgericht) apply to the democratic electoral process (BVerfG, 2 BvC 2/91).
-If Markus Ganserer had not been selected to run on this woman’s position in the electoral list, the seat he now has in the German parliament would have gone to a woman instead.
-Whether and on which place Markus Ganserer would have run then, is just as open as the question, how the assembly of the Bavarian Greens would have proceeded then.
+If Markus Ganserer had not been selected to run on this woman’s position in the electoral list, the seat he now has in the German parliament would have gone to a woman instead or, generally speaking, another person.

 Supporters of the Geschlecht-zaehlt.de (Sex Matters) initiative have responded by lodging objections to the legitimacy of Markus Ganserer’s election to the Bundestag.
 In Germany, any person entitled to vote may file an objection against the validity of the election result of a Bundestag election and thus have it examined.

 Markus Ganserer now counts statistically as a woman, even though his male name was on the ballot